open-obfuscator/doc/omvll/passes/arithmetic/index.md

 ```

 {{< alert type="info" icon="fa-light fa-seal" >}}
-As far I know, it does not exist an equivalent for basic blocks or instructions.
+There does not exist an equivalent attribute for basic blocks or instructions.
 {{</ alert >}}

 The second advantage of this call-transformation lies in the implementation of the iteration process.